iot2tangle/STM32_SensorTile.box/BLE-sender/Readme.md

 If you installed STM32CubeIDE click on the *.project* file and the IDE will import the project.

-## Programmer

-One of the following hardware programmers will be needed to launch the firmware on the board:

-* [ST-link-v2](https://www.st.com/en/development-tools/st-link-v2.html) Good for programming and debugging the code
-* [ST-link-v3](https://www.st.com/en/development-tools/stlink-v3set.html) The last version of the programmer

 ## Flash the code